0xPolygon/polygon-docs/docs/cdk/getting-started/local-deployment.md

 Run the `tool_check.sh` script to confirm you have all the prerequisite software.

+!!! tip
       You may need to make the script executable: `chmod +x scripts/tool_check.sh`

 ```sh
 ./scripts/tool_check.sh